nilseriks/schrodinger/docs/_build/html/_sources/index.rst.txt

 input file will be displayed graphically aswell.

-However, since this is a first time students program, the focus of this project was primarily learning to code and espacially parallel development aswell as a comprehensible way of documentation of this progress.
+However, since this is a first time students program, the focus of this project was primarily learning to code and especially parallel development aswell as a comprehensible way of documentation of this progress.
 Consequently, the code is rather simple and possibly not optimal for solving complicated problems.